carmatthews/meraki-customCV-azure/README.md

 5. `train_test_split` is the percentage of images in the dataset that will be used for training, while the remaining ones will be used for testing.

-Once you have completed setting up the `config.py`, the next steps setup the envrionment and snapshot script.
+Once you have completed setting up the `config.py`, the next steps setup the environment and snapshot script.

 1. In line `12` of the `cvSnapper.py` script, change the `win_or_mac` variable to `mac` or `win` depending on your environment.